 The biggest London Bridge Open Kitchen yet returns this June, celebrating the area’s thriving food and drink scene and bringing a packed programme of entertainment over two days.
 This year’s annual feast will take place over Friday 29th and Saturday 30th June in front of the brand new London Bridge station on Tooley Street.
 Free to enter, the festival brings an array of incredible restaurants and bars out onto the street, including Tom Simmons, Londrino, The Coal Shed, Flour & Grape, Santo Remedio and Hawksmoor.
 LBOK will also welcome new additions to the area; including street-food virtuosos BOB’s Lobster and Honest Burger.
 For the first time, Open Kitchen visitors will have the opportunity to fit in a spot of shopping in between bites; there’ll be a selection of exciting local retail to peruse, including Alex Monroe Jewellery, Neal’s Yard Remedies and Ted Baker.
 Pluge Boom Allotment will be on hand to keep the little ones entertained on the Saturday.
 The full line up is an impressive selection of some of the finest eateries and bars that London has Bridge to offer: Flour and Grape | Bermondsey Tonic Water | The Coal Shed | Hiver Beers | Texas Joe’s | Aqua | Hutong | Hawksmoor | Ice Cream Union | Santo Remedio | Londrino | Tom Simmons | Honest Burgers | Change Please | Constancia | The Rose | The Savanna | Yo! | Anspach & Hobday | Prosecco House | The LaLit | Four Pure | Two Ruba at Hilton Tower Bridge | Hide Bar When you’ve filled your bellies, music, acrobatics and children’s theatre form the backbone of a packed entertainment programme: Live Music Fri 29th 12:00-14:00 The Luck Fri 29th 16:00-18:00 Los Soneros Fri 29th 18:00-20:00 London Saxophone Choir Fri 29th 18:00-20:00 Pandemonium Drummers Sat 30th 12:00-13:30 Sound Choir Sat 30th 14:00-16:00 Los Soneros Sat 30th 16:00-18:00 Angie Anuforo ‘The Floras’ Stilt walkers Fri 29th 12:00-13:30; 16:30-17:30; 18:30-19:30 Sat 30th 12:00-13:00; 14:00-15:00; 16:30-17:30 Aerial performers Fri 29th 13:30-14:00; 17:30-18:00; 19:30-20:00 Sat 30th 13:00-13:30; 15:00-15:30; 17:30-18:00 Plunge Boom Allotment Sat 30th 12:15-13:00; 14:00-14:45; 15:45-16:30 Plunge Boom Vegetable Nannies Sat 30th 13:00-13:45; 14:45-15:30; 16:30-17:15 London Festival of Architecture Fri 29th 15:30-17:00 Money Box Bench: Meet the Designers (on Tooley Street, close to Shipwright Arms Pub) Fri 29th 10:00-19:00 Harmsen Tilney Shane – Open day and Interactive Installation (9 Holyrood Street, SE1 2EL) LBOK are proud to support local charity Putting Down Roots (St Mungos), who will be showcasing their work in training people who are or have experienced homelessness, to maintain local SE1 green spaces to gain experience, confidence and qualifications.
 Entry is free but registration is heartily encouraged for getting priority access.
 The event kicks off outside London Bridge Station on Tooley Street, Friday 29th June at midday and runs till around 8 pm.
 On Saturday 30th June, the event runs from midday until 6 pm.
 Entry is free and dishes and drinks will start at £5.
 London Bridge Open Kitchen is also part of the London Festival of Architecture as we celebrate the opening of the brand new London Bridge station – an architectural feast in its own right.
 Brought to you by Team London Bridge, with support from Thameslink Programme and Network Rail.

-Londrino opened its doors in London Bridge in November 2017; observing Portuguese flavours, traditions and ingredients through the eyes of a chef who now calls London his home.
+Londrino opened its doors in London Bridge in November 2017, observing Portuguese flavours, traditions and ingredients through the eyes of a chef who now calls London his home.
 Located on Snowsfields on the south side of London Bridge station, Chef Leandro Carreira’s highly anticipated solo venture offers an elegant restaurant experience with neighbourhood vibes.
 Diners can go all out a la carte or pop in for a glass of wine at the relaxed all-day bar for light meals and grazing.
-Exclusive to DealCard, Londrino are offering London Bridge locals a free glass of wine with lunch.
+Exclusive to DealCard, Londrino is offering London Bridge locals 15% discount.
 Simply present your DealCard on arrival, or quote ‘DealCard’ when booking.
-Offer valid Tuesday-Sunday.
-Lunch sitting from 12pm – 2.30pm.
-Londrino has a continually changing selection of wines by the glass.
 Book now

 Leandro Carreira’s highly anticipated restaurant and wine bar opened its doors in London Bridge in November 2017.
 Observing Portuguese flavours, traditions and ingredients through the eyes of a chef who now calls London his home.
 Located on Snowsfields on the south side of London Bridge station, Londrino offers an elegant restaurant experience with neighbourhood vibes.
 Diners can go all out a la carte or pop in for a glass of wine at the relaxed all-day bar for light meals and grazing.
 Patrons can expect dishes such as Clams Bulhão Pato with coriander, Octopus with red pepper miso, Fermented potato with egg yolk & mustard, Beef Maronesa and Mackerel with Savoy cabbage & smoked seaweed butter.
 Book your table here.
 Head Chef Bio Born and raised in Portugal, Chef Leandro Carreira began his culinary journey working in restaurants in his home town of Lisbon before setting out to hone his skills across Europe and the Middle East.
 With a three year stint at one of the world’s 50 Best Restaurants under his belt, his debut solo venture is an exciting prospect.